Catecholamines in Blood

 - Having surgery, injury, or illness.

-- Taking certain medicines, such as ASA, nitroglycerin, tricyclic antidepressants, tetracycline, theophylline, or some blood pressure medicines.
+- Taking certain medicines, such as aspirin, nitroglycerin, tricyclic antidepressants, tetracycline, theophylline, or some blood pressure medicines.

 - Using nicotine, alcohol (ethanol), or cocaine.